 FPA has created a distinct Middle School program that caters to the needs of students in 6th through 8th Grade.
-This program fine tunes a student's organization, time management and study skills in a safe, student-oriented environment, while preparing them for the rigors of our high school.
-The full "experience" at FPA was created to enrich the lives of the 21st-century student by shaping them into problem solvers, communicators, influencers, and persons of character.
+This program fine tunes a students' organization, time management and study skills in a safe, student-oriented environment, while preparing them for the rigors of our high school.
+The full "experience" at FPA was created to enrich the lives of 21st-century students by shaping them into problem solvers, communicators, influencers, and persons of character.
 There are multiple leadership opportunities available for Upper School students.
-Our High School is designed to produce students who think in the highest categories, work hard, discern truth from false and seek to impact the world for Jesus Christ.
+Our High School is designed to produce students who think in the highest categories, work hard, discern truth from fallacy and seek to impact the world for Jesus Christ.

-HOURS OF OPERATION DOWNTOWN CAMPUS
+HOURS OF OPERATION

+DOWNTOWN CAMPUS